 Four years ago, I moved from the East Coast, to live in New Orleans, and open what is now Papermaple Studio and Atelier.

-I’ve been sewing for decades, and have studied with some extraordinary experts over the years both in Europe and America.
+I’ve been sewing for decades, and have studied with some extraordinary experts over the years both in Paris, London and New York.
+Notable teachers include Julien Cristofoli, Azzedine Alaia’s Paris-based master draper and pattern maker and Madame Pico, draper for Couture houses Balmain, Madame Grès and Nina Ricci.

-My fascination with the Grès Couture house and some time spent with Madame Picco have led me to hundreds of hours of practice in the studio exploring their original pleating designs.
+My fascination with the Grès Couture house and time spent with Madame Picco have led to many hundreds of hours in the studio exploring their original pleating designs.

 This has led to some wonderful client collaborations, where I have been able to include elements of their traditional pleating in a new and reimagined way.